 Sourdough bread is made by ‘souring’ the flour and using natural yeast to make baked goods rather than commercial yeast.
 The acids produced by beneficial lactobacillus bacteria in a sourdough starter give the bread its sour flavor.

-Okay, so that was sourdough basics, but what excited me more were the health benefits.
+Okay, so that’s sourdough basics, but what excites me more are the health benefits.

 More than just bread:

 - The bacteria and long soaking/rising times of sourdough help activate phytase, an enzyme that breaks down phytates and phytic acid.

 - Sourdough bread can help lower insulin response and ensure that blood gluclose levels are stable.
 The lower the number on the glydemic index (the measure of how high and how quickly blood sugar spikes after eating a food), the less it affects blood sugar and insulin levels.
 Sourdough bread rates a 68 as opposed to 100 by other breads.